 “All of our West Australian juniors have played incredibly well here in Melbourne Park.
 Talia and Derek in particular, have held themselves true to the values of the National Academy of Commit, Compete and Respect.
 We couldn’t ask for anything more” George said.

-George says the young players have moved through the tennis pathway from Super 10’s, Talent Development Programs, State Teams, Tennis West Academy and Junior Nationals and are now reaping the benefits of all of their hard work.
+George says the young players have moved through the tennis pathway from Super 10’s, Talent Development Programs, State Academy and the National Academy and are now reaping the benefits of all of their hard work.

 “Talia and Derek have reached the pinnacle of success by winning their respective 14/u titles’ George said.

 George says that all development programs ran by Tennis West aim to produce champion players that the whole team are proud of.